ufscwiki/Unfavorable-Semicircle-Wiki/docs/audio_composites.md

 The discovery of these composites seems to contradict the [♐️ANSWERS](ANSWERS "wikilink") tweet that claimed no major discoveries were left to be made in the UFSC investigation.
 If legitimate, it's also possible that the author was unaware of these images and that they are unintended side-effects of the process used to generate the huge quantity of videos uploaded.

+Besides ♐LOCK, which is the main focus of this page audio composites have also been found in other videos as well (as listed in the see-also section).

 ## First composite

 > N25_CT13: i dont know if this is useful or not but ive turned [the lock](LOCK "wikilink")'s right audio channel into an image